Online Master’s in Healthcare Law & Policy Programs

 - Format: Online

-- Program length: 18 months to three years
+- Expected Time to Completion: 18 months to three years

 A separate field-based component provides a pathway for students to obtain practical experience—self-direction with structured guidance is the operating model.
 The program consists of a minimum of 42 credits, 90 percent of which can be completed online.
-Two campus visits are required: five days in the first year, and ten days in the second year, each occurring in June.
-GRE scores are required, but exemptions and further considerations are available.
+Two campus visits are required: five days in the first year and ten days in the second year, each occurring in June.
+GRE scores are not required but are encouraged.

 - Location: Berkeley, California